boschrexroth/node-red-contrib-ctrlx-automation/doc/EXAMPLES.md

 ## PLC

 For reading and especially writing it might be necessary to better understand how the many types of the IEC61131-3 programming language are mapped to javascript types, which are used in Node-RED.
-Have a look at the [data type overview](DATATYPES.md) for this.
+Have a look at the [Data Type Overview](DATATYPES.md) for this.

 ### Read a PLC variable